How faculty of color construct the promotion and tenure process

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Baez, Benjamin, "How faculty of color construct the promotion and tenure process" (1997).
 Higher Education - Dissertations.
-Paper 35.
+35.